Blog>Trade>Starting a Business>How to start an external shading business

 Becoming a Checkatrade member is a great way to grow your external shading business and enjoy customer trust.

-Depending on the membership tier you choose, you can also enjoy guaranteed volumes of job leads.
-And when you want more work, you can choose to flex your membership up.
+Depending on your membership, you can enjoy guaranteed numbers of job leads.
+When you need more work, remember you can speak to our membership advice team about your options.

 Other reasons to join include: